Carson Kelly Preview, Player Props: Tigers vs. Yankees

-The Detroit Tigers, including Carson Kelly and his .370 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starter Clarke Schmidt and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.
+On Thursday, Carson Kelly (.333 on-base percentage in past 10 games, 53 points above season-long percentage) and the Detroit Tigers play the New York Yankees, whose starting pitcher will be Carlos Rodon.
+First pitch is at 7:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the White Sox.
+He had a hitless showing in his most recent game (0-for-4) against the Yankees.

 Carson Kelly Game Info & Props vs. the Yankees